 \subsubsection{GRR-MLMC}

-The Russian roulette (RR) estimator \cite{lyne2015russian} is also employed to estimate the sum of an infinite series, wherein the evaluation of any term in the series only demands a finite amount of computation.
+RU-MLMC methods can at times suffer from excessive variance, which in turn degrades convergence behavior \cite{goda2022unbiased,he2022unbiased}.
+To address this, we employ alternative schemes that reduce variance while preserving unbiasedness.
+The Russian Roulette (RR) estimator \cite{lyne2015russian} is also employed to estimate the sum of an infinite series, wherein the evaluation of any term in the series only demands a finite amount of computation.
 This estimator relies on randomized truncation and assigns a higher weight to each term to accommodate the possibility of not computing them.
-The query of the gradient of RR-MLMC estimator is given by
+The gradient estimator of RR-MLMC is given by

 where $p_{j} =\mathbb{P}(L\geq j)=\sum_{\ell=j}^\infty w_\ell$ for $j\ge 0$.
 If all $p_j> 0$, then $V_{\mathrm{RR}}$ is unbiased since